 If you suffered avoidable harm because of negligence by a healthcare provider, talk to a Wilmington medical malpractice lawyer about your situation.
 At Doroshow, Pasquale, Krawitz, and Bhaya, one of our experienced injury attorneys can guide you through the process of bringing a claim and securing compensation for your losses.
 En Español

-Requirements for Medical Malpractice Claims in Wilmington
+Requirements for Medical Malpractice Claims

 In medical malpractice cases, negligence must involve an alleged breach of a “standard of care.”
 This has a slightly different legal context than in other types of personal injury claims.
 Essentially, doctors and nurses are expected to perform their jobs just as another professional with comparable experience and training would under similar circumstances.
 A failure to meet this “standard” may constitute legal negligence.

 In order to prove that a breach occurred, a prospective plaintiff and their lawyer must present an affidavit of merit along with their initial case filing.
 This affidavit must be signed by a medical expert with experience in the same field as the defendant, and it must affirm that the defendant did in fact violate the applicable standard of care.
-The need for this affidavit means that talking to an experienced medical malpractice attorney is a time sensitive necessity.
+The need for this affidavit means that talking to an experienced Wilmington medical malpractice attorney is a time sensitive necessity.

 Deadlines for Filing Medical Negligence Lawsuits

 Wilmington residents have a two-year statutory filing deadline when bringing a claim for medical negligence.
 However, if they provide the prospective defendant with advance notice of their intent to file suit, a medical malpractice victim can have an additional 90 days to submit their affidavit of merit.
-A skilled medical malpractice lawyer at our firm can help file these necessary documents within the applicable deadlines.
+A skilled lawyer at our firm can help file these necessary documents within the applicable deadlines.

 Are there Caps on Medical Malpractice Damages?